 On cloud providers which support external load balancers, setting the

-LoadBalancer will provision a load balancer for your Service.
+LoadBalancer provisions a load balancer for your Service.

 The actual creation of the load balancer happens asynchronously, and

-information about the provisioned balancer will be published in the Service’s
+information about the provisioned balancer is published in the Service’s

 apiVersion: v1 kind: Service metadata: name: my-service spec: selector: app: MyApp ports: - protocol: TCP port: 80 targetPort: 9376 clusterIP: 10.0.171.239 loadBalancerIP: 220.127.116.11 type: LoadBalancer status: loadBalancer: ingress: - ip: 18.104.22.168

-Traffic from the external load balancer will be directed at the backend Pods, though exactly how that works depends on the cloud provider.
+Traffic from the external load balancer is directed at the backend Pods.
+The cloud provider decides how it is load balanced.

 Some cloud providers allow you to specify the

 loadBalancerIP.
-In those cases, the load-balancer will be created
+In those cases, the load-balancer is created

 with the user-specified